 Germany dampens expectations ahead of EU summit

-Berlin dampened expectations Monday that an upcoming EU summit will finally force the debt crisis genie back into its bottle, amid warnings that market instability is damaging the real economy.
+Berlin dampened expectations Monday that an upcoming EU summit will finally provide a solution to the eurozone debt crisis, amid warnings that market instability is damaging the real economy.

 Financial markets and the euro both rallied early Monday on optimism that European Union leaders were set to hammer out a final deal to rescue debt-laden Greece from bankruptcy in Brussels on Sunday.